 Header Image: Quagga mare at London Zoo, 1870.

 - The Quagga project: progress over 20 years of selective breeding.
 Eric H. Harley et al. (2009).

-About the Author: Kate Priestman (CEnv, MCIEEM) is an ecologist with over sixteen years experience.
+About the Author: Kate Priestman (CEnv, MCIEEM) has over sixteen years experience as an ecologist.
 Prior to setting up her own consultancy business in 2012, Kate worked in London for over a decade, providing the lead ecology role for a number of high profile projects.
-Kate works as an artist, author, writer and editor.
+Kate works as an artist, writer and editor.